-Tsunamis are well-known to be amongst the most destructive consequences of earthquakes~\cite{bryant2008tsunami,synolakis2005,pugh2014,robke2017}, and the 2018 Sulawesi earthquake was no exception: it generated a devastating tsunami\cite{mai2019,fritz2018} in the nearby Palu bay in which hundreds were killed and tens of thousands more displaced from their homes (ASEAN Situation Update No.15 - Earthquake \& Tsunami Sulawesi).
-However, this was an unexpected event since the earthquake was associated with the predominantly in-plane ground motion produced by strike-slip ruptures.
-As these motions are not known to excite significant waves, the underlying physical mechanisms behind the tsunami have largely remained a mystery~\cite{syamsidik2019}.
-Many studies conducted to explain the phenomenon have not arrived at definitive conclusions~\cite{muhari2018} nor have adequately captured tidal gauge records~\cite{jamelot2019,heidarzadeh2019}; the main concensus appears to be that some form of ground motion (e.g., landslides~\cite{sassa2019} or the reverse-slip motion of the fault~\cite{he2019}), amplified by the bay, is to blame.
+Tsunamis are well-known to be amongst the most destructive consequences of earthquakes \citep{bryant2008tsunami,synolakis2005,pugh2014, robke2017}, and the 2018 Sulawesi earthquake was no exception: it generated a devastating tsunami \citep{mai2019,fritz2018} in the nearby Palu bay in which hundreds were killed and tens of thousands more displaced from their homes \citep{asean2018}.
+However, this was a very unexpected occurence since the earthquake was associated with predominantly in-plane ground motion produced by strike-slip ruptures.

+These motions are not known to excite significant tsunamis, the underlying physical mechanisms behind the tsunami have largely remained a mystery \citep{syamsidik2019}.

+Studies conducted to explain the phenomenon have not arrived at definitive conclusions \citep{muhari2018} nor have adequately captured observed records \citep{jamelot2019,heidarzadeh2019,ulrich2019}; the main consensus appears to be that some form of ground motion (e.g., landslides \citep{sassa2019} or the reverse-slip motion of the fault \citep{he2019}), amplified by the bay, is to blame.

-However, a key notable feature of this earthquake is that it ruptured at supershear speed~\cite{bao2019,socquet2019}, which results in a manifestation of two shock (or Mach) fronts carrying significant vertical velocity with relatively slow attenuation over large distances~\cite{dunham2008a}.
-The existence of supershear earthquakes has been proven theoretically and experimentally since the early 1970s~\cite{burridge1973,andrews1976,das1977, wu1972,rosakis1999a,xia2004,passelegue2013}.
-The $M_{w}$~6.5 Imperial Valley earthquake (California, 1979) was the first naturally observed supershear earthquake rupture \cite{archuleta1984}.
-Since then, many more (although rare) earthquakes have been recorded to propagate at supershear speeds: the $M_{w}$~7.4 1999 Izmit in Turkey \cite{bouchon2001}, the $M_{w}$~7.8 2001 Kunlun\cite{robinson2006a} and the $M_{w}$~7.8 2002 Denali~\cite{ellsworth2004b,mello2014}, to name a few.
+However, a key notable feature of this earthquake is that it ruptured at supershear speed \citep{bao2019,socquet2019}, which results in a manifestation of shear and Rayleigh Mach fronts carrying substantial vertical velocity with relatively slow attenuation over large distances \citep{bernard2005,dunham2008a}.
+The existence of supershear earthquakes has been proven theoretically and experimentally since the early 1970s \citep{burridge1973,andrews1976,das1977, wu1972,rosakis1999a,xia2004,passelegue2013}.
+The 1979 $M_{w}$~6.5 Imperial Valley (California) earthquake was the first naturally observed supershear earthquake rupture \citep{archuleta1984}.
+Since then, several more (although rare) earthquakes have been recorded to propagate at supershear speeds: the $M_{w}$~7.4 1999 Izmit in Turkey \citep{bouchon2001}, the $M_{w}$~7.8 2001 Kunlun \citep{robinson2006a} and the $M_{w}$~7.8 2002 Denali \citep{ellsworth2004b,mello2014}, to name a few.